jeonginlee/spotify_playlist_organizer/README.md

 Error handling for sql responses

-Flask controllers to organize endpoints

 Group API requests, maybe using graphQL?
+	Or at least progress bar for user while requests are being sent

+Need to organize dataBP endpoints into controllers with responsibilities that make sense